apache/apisix/docs/en/latest/plugins/prometheus.md

 This shows that the upstream node `httpbin.org:80` is healthy and the upstream node `127.0.0.1:20001` is unhealthy.

-To learn more about how to configure active and passive health checks, see [health checks](/apisix/how-to-guide/traffic-management/health-check).
+To learn more about how to configure active and passive health checks, see [health checks](/docs/apisix/tutorials/health-check/).

 ### Add Extra Labels for Metrics

-The following example demonstrates how to add additional labels to metrics and use [built-in variables](/apisix/reference/built-in-variables) in label values.
+The following example demonstrates how to add additional labels to metrics and use the [Nginx variable](https://nginx.org/en/docs/http/ngx_http_core_module.html) in label values.

 Currently, only the following metrics support extra labels: